jackelliottorr/tech-test-netcore/SOLUTION.md

 Caching would also be useful here but it would depend on our requirements and scale.
 I.e. single server deployment with an InMemory cache vs multiple web applications using a distributed cache.
 I believe that's past the scope of this technical challenge.

 I added a method to Gravatar.cs to convert email addresses to SHA256 hashes.
 I've updated _LoginPartial and Detail to display the image from the avatar_url (didn't spend time on styling).
 Would consider a partial view/reusable component if spending more time and displaying this in more places in the application.

+# Task 9
+I typically work in Razor Pages and use as much built-in model binding and validation as possible.
+Additionally using Razor for forms based flows feels more intuitive to me.
+Using javascript is helpful for some things, but I prefer to avoid using it for this when ASP.NET does so much for us already.
+I made a start but since I have limited time left, I'm going to move on to task 10.
+I've left some code showing what my intentions were.
+I added a partial view _CreateTodoItem and am rendering it on Detail.cshtml dependant on a button click.
+I started hooking into the submit event of the form.
+This is where I've stopped, before writing the ajax, creating an endpoint to process the POST, and rendering the results on the DOM.